Skip to content Skip to sidebar Skip to footer

 Practical Discipleship Before They Are #Being13

-“I don’t like dealing with things face to face because its really easy to hide behind your phone but face to face, like, you have to deal with the other person.”
+“I don’t like dealing with things face to face because it’s really easy to hide behind your phone but face to face, like, you have to deal with the other person.”

 “A lot of people follow me that I don’t know.
 There’s actually a lot of people who I have no idea who they are but I let them follow me because the more the merrier.”